rDybing/ksp2scirep/README.md

 ## Run and build from source

-To build your own executable simply run you will need Go (aka Golang) 1.20.3 or newer installed.
+To build your own executable you will need Go (aka Golang) 1.20.3 or newer installed.

 <https://go.dev/>